• Home

 Before we get into the fun designs, we need to talk basics.
 Here are the essentials that you need to store in your coffee station:

 Coffee maker.
-This one is obvious, but you need a spot for your Mr. Coffee, Nespresso, Keurig, French press, etc. And no longer will this daily used appliance be stuck in a corner! (“No body puts Baby my coffee pot in a corner!”)
+This one is obvious, but you need a spot for your Mr. Coffee, Nespresso, Keurig, French press, etc. And no longer will this daily used appliance be stuck in a corner! (“Nobody puts Baby my coffee pot in a corner!”)

 Coffee.
 Yes, this too is obvious!
 However, mix up your type of coffee.
 Select quality coffee beans from different locations.
 Have light and dark roasts.
 And both caffeine and decaf are a must!
 (Hint: variety packs of coffee make great gifts!)

 Carafe.
-If you’re going to sip and chat a while, then you’ll want to keep your coffee hot for seconds.
+If you’re going to sip and chat for a while, then you’ll want to keep your coffee hot for seconds.
 So pour your freshly brewed java into a carafe and come back in an hour for your next helping.

 Coffee Cups.
 Maxi mugs, Irish mugs, tea cups, or demitasse, you need space for all varieties of cups!
 Don’t forget the saucers either.